-Collaborating with occupational therapists and exploring sensory strategies has helped me have more productive sessions with the children who can’t seem to sit still or who have sensory processing disorder.
+Collaborating with occupational therapists and exploring sensory strategies has helped me have more productive sessions with the children who can’t seem to sit still or who have sensory processing disorder (SPD).
+One of the things I picked up along the way was using sensory bins!
+Not only are they fun, engaging, and interactive, but they serve great purposes for our students with SPD or those who need increased sensory input.

 What are sensory bins?